jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     AssertionError: ('1583/06/02 07:48', '3962/03/06 17:07') != '868824 days, 9:19:00'
     AssertionError: ('1820/06/12 16:07', '8786/05/18 04:27') != '2544253 days, 12:20:00'

-  it looks like the test expects the difference between the timestamps
+  it looks like the :ref:`assertion<what is an assertion?>` expects the difference between the timestamps

 * I return the difference between ``wake_time`` and ``sleep_time``